Matt Johnson and his team have proved again their ability to bring hype to a Canadian film that is... distinctly Canadian!

 Such an exquisite movie!
 I was not expecting this to be as gratuitous as it was, but wow this film revels in its violence.
 The Cook, the Thief, His Wife & Her Lover takes place almost entirely on a stage - and every single facet of set is meticulously crafted - it actually reminded me a lot of Julie Taymor's Titus with its deconstructed sets and ahistorical-ness (...and the sheer creativity of the gore).
 The costumes, designed by Jean Paul Gautier,…

 There needs to be a 50+ year grace period between when someone tragically dies, and when you can create fan fiction about their life.
 Spencer is an Aronofsky-esque take on a particularly tumultuous time in Princess Diana's short life.
-And while the score, cinematography, and supporting actors all deserve praise, they could not save Spencer.
+And while the score, cinematography, and supporting actors all deserve praise, they could not save this movie.
 I came away from this thinking: what a self-congratulatory, pretentious piece of filmmaking.
-I don't often throw the word "pretentious" around when it comes to…
+I don't often throw the word "pretentious" around when it comes…